Bensalem High School

 Credit: 1.0

-Prerequisite: universal screener, teacher recommendation and historical data sets
+Prerequisite: teacher recommendation and historical data sets

-AP European History is designed to be the equivalent of introductory college or university European history course.
+AP European History is designed to be the equivalent of an introductory college or university European history course.
 Students investigate significant events, individuals, developments, and processes in four historical periods from the Middle Ages to the present day.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical comparisons; and utilizing reasoning about contextualization, causation, and continuity and change over time.
 The course also provides six themes that students explore throughout the course in order to make connections among historical developments in different times and places.
 Students taking this course should plan to take the Advanced Placement test given in May to receive an AP weighted-grade for the course.
 Course will run on even years.

 Advanced Placement (AP) Psychology (04256)